 Once you have created the optimal conditions for your cactus (by watering less often and replacing the soil) and snipped back any diseased roots, the cactus can start to grow new roots and revive.

-However if the brown soft area of the cactus is increasing in size then if possible you can cut these brown rotting sections of cactus back with a sharp blade to prevent the rot spreading.
+However, if the brown soft area of the cactus is increasing in size then if possible you can cut these brown rotting sections of the cactus back with a sharp blade to prevent the rot from spreading.

-Whether or not the cactus recovers depending on severity of the rotting.
-A great last resort is to propagate the cactus which can be done with offsetts, pads or cuttings from any remaining healthy tissue.
+Whether or not the cactus recovers depends on the severity of the rotting.
+A great last resort is to propagate the cactus which can be done with offsetts, pads, or cuttings from any remaining healthy tissue.

-Propagating cacti is a fun, easy project which can be the only way to save your soft, brown rotting cacti.
+Propagating cacti is a fun, easy project that can be the only way to save your soft, brown rotting cacti.
 Watch this YouTube video for how to propagate cacti: